In this article, I am going to summarize and discuss the issues raised about anxiety and asthma by a subscriber of my free newsletter.

 They found that there was a significant decrease in asthma symptoms, anxiety and depression; and significant increase in quality of life in the experimental group.
 Researchers concluded that Cognitive Behavioral Therapy helps in improving the management of asthma.

-While of course this is good news for asthma sufferers, it’s also good news for anxiety and panic attack sufferers in general.
+While of course this is good news for asthma sufferers, and anxiety and asthma sufferers.
+However, it’s also good news for anxiety and panic attack sufferers in general.
 The reason is that a common issue sufferers will report is feeling anxious about their breathing even though they have no inherent problems.
 In other words feeling like they are not getting enough air or even just becoming more conscious of their breathing.
 Some people have indicated that they have even stuck their head out of a window in order to make themselves feel better.

 So I’ll look at some of the specific thoughts that might be plaguing the above referenced subscriber who has asthma, but this process can also help anyone who suffers from anxiety and panic attacks.